top of page

 Despite these concerns, only 44 per cent of London consumers are trying to reduce the volume of parcels they receive because they are worried about the environment, with a similar proportion (46%) believing that changing their online shopping behaviour would not make a difference.
 Therefore, it is clear that sustainable change needs to come from the government or industry.

 Commenting on the research, Esme Fowler-Mason, UK & Ireland Market Consultant at MyPup, said: “Londoners are understandably concerned about the increasing number of vans on their streets, but with few planning to alter their behaviour, it is clear another solution is needed.
-As retailers move their services increasingly online, it is unlikely that the volume of parcels will
+As retailers move their services increasingly online, it is unlikely that the volume of parcels will reduce, so it is important that we consider how we can make last-mile delivery less intrusive and more sustainable.

 “Micro-consolidation is one option, which would see parcels from all couriers collated at a centralised location and then delivered by just one company – reducing the number of vans on the road and providing a safer service for Londoners.
 But, it requires buy-in from landlords, developers, property managers and local government to be effective in achieving goals for vehicle reduction and cleaner streets.”

 MyPup – My Pick Up Point – is a parcel consolidation and delivery service, helping to reduce pollution in our cities, reduce parcel theft and provide a more sustainable delivery option for apartment buildings and offices across London.
+Learn more about how we work here

 By collecting parcels from all couriers at a micro-consolidation hub in London and sorting them by building, only one electric vehicle delivery is needed for all residents – made by the same courier each day – and packages are kept safe in smart lockers until residents are available to collect them, at a time that is convenient for them.
+Read more about consolidation in our designated blog.

 bottom of page